powerslacker/slacker/content/archives/abstraction-antipatterns-in-go.md

 >
 > _—Joel Spolsky,_ [_Don’t Let Architecture Astronauts Scare You_](https://www.joelonsoftware.com/2001/04/21/dont-let-architecture-astronauts-scare-you/)

 Many abstractions are quite useful, some...not so much.
-The less useful ones can be called **Abstraction Antipatterns.** By discussing the pros and cons of these patterns, hopefully, you can spot these antipatterns in your own code and avoid making the same kinds of mistakes.
+I call the worst offenders **Abstraction Antipatterns.**

+It's important to remember that professional software engineers rarely choose a specific pattern completely by accident.
+Even antipatterns are likely to provide some benefit.
+I try to give the antipatterns mentioned a fair cost-benefit analysis.

 At the end of this article is a list of principles that can prevent the mistakes shown in these examples and turn them into an actionable tests that anyone can apply when reviewing Go code.

-## Magical Configuration
+## Opaque Configuration

 > Explicit is better than implicit.
 >
 > _—Tim Peters,_ [_The Zen of Python_](https://www.python.org/dev/peps/pep-0020/)

-Repeating code violates the **DRY principle** (_Don’t Repeat Yourself_).
-Naturally, it follows that it must be a good idea to make code that is highly reusable.
+Duplicated code violates the **DRY principle** (_Don’t Repeat Yourself_).
+Naturally, it follows that it must be a good idea to write code that is highly reusable.

-Virtually every non-trivial package uses configuration.
-Since DRY is a good thing, and configuration is a necessity, it makes sense to make a reusable configuration object.
-Here’s an example of a very flexible Configuration pattern:
+Virtually every non-trivial go program uses some form of configuration.
+Since the DRY principle is a good thing, and configuration is a necessity, it makes sense to make a reusable configuration object.

+Here’s an example of a very flexible configuration pattern, based on the project my team was refactoring:

 ```go
 type Config interface {